► Driving the new Honda E city car

 Yes, that’s a lot for a small electric car, when you consider other EV city cars like the Mini Electric and the Renault Zoe.
 All of these are cheaper and offer longer driving range – Honda E range being limited to 137 miles at very best, and that’s according to the official figures – so the little Honda starts life with something of a price handicap.

 Best electric cars: the best EVs on sale today

 Kohei Hitomi, the Honda E’s Large Project Lead, told us: ‘We hope that the price is not a determining factor – if you’re price-conscious, then maybe an EV in the first place is not the right choice.
 We are aware that this car is designed for a certain customer profile, but this is our proposal – we believe and hope that people opt for the car because of the design or the features.’

-What’s under the skin?
+Honda E: what’s under the skin?

-The side view cameras – standard on the E and much more discreet than the Audi e-Tron’s robot arm-like ones – display their view at the bookends of the information display.
-The positioning might be lower than your average door mirror still, but it feels right; not distracting when you’re not looking but offers a wide view with a smooth and crisp camera feed when you do.
-Less than can be said for the rear-view mirror camera; the display on that felt like a lower resolution to the point that your eyes have to readjust before looking through it properly.
+The side-view cameras – standard on the Honda E and much more subtle than the Audi E-Tron’s expensive, optional ones – display their view at the bookends of the information display.
+The positioning might be lower than your average door mirror, but it feels right very quickly; not distracting when you’re not looking but offers a wide view with a smooth and crisp camera feed when you do.
+They’re claimed to halve the rear blindspot, as well as massaging the aerodynamics to further EV range.

 Why all electric cars now have to make a noise to alert pedestrians